Available in VPC

 type: LoadBalancer

 You can adjust the Idle Timeout in your load balancer using service.beta.kubernetes.io/ncloud-load-balancer-idle-timeout.
 The value should be adjusted considering the Idle Timeout of the application, and the default value for the load balancer is 60 seconds.
-The example below describes how to set the Idle Timeout for the load balancer to 90 seconds.
+Here is an example of how to set the Idle Timeout for the load balancer to 90 seconds:

 kind: Service